liquid-rocketry-illinois/RCP-Host/RCP.md

 indicated function.
 Depending on the hardware implementation, these bytes may be interpreted as a 32 bit integer, a floating point number, or another representation not mentioned.

+### Prompt Inputs

+This packet class is used by the target device to prompt input from the host.
+As of now, this prompt request can prompt for either numeric data, or go-no go authorization, but it can be expanded to include other prompt types.
+When requesting a prompt, the target device will send a packet with the following structure:
+ - Header byte
+ - Device Class (0x03)
+ - Prompt Type:
+   - 0x00: Go-No Go authorization
+   - 0x01: Floating point input
+ - Prompt string (ascii chars)

+The prompt type byte indicates to the host what kind of data the target is expecting to receive back.
+Only 1 prompt can be active at a time, and the host should respond to the target with the data type of the latest prompt request.
+Depending on the prompt type, the host should respond as follows:
+ - Go-No Go authorization:
+   - Header byte
+   - Device Class (0x03)
+   - If Go: 0x01
+   - If No Go: 0x00
+ - Floating point input:
+   - Header Byte
+   - Device Class (0x03)
+   - 4 byte floating point number

+The prompt string field of the target side packet contains a string of ascii characters that contain the prompt string.
+This prompt string is _not_ null terminated, its length must be determined from the header byte packet length.
+This prompt string should be displayed to users when asking for input.

+The prompt input device class cannot be queried, and if the host sends a packet to this device without having first received a prompt request (or an incorrect data type is sent back) then the packet sent by the host should be ignored by the target.

 ### Sensor Read Requests

 This packet can be used to request a value from a READ ONLY device on the target.
 Devices that can be read from but